metablaster/WindowsFirewallRuleset/README.md

 ### Manual beta download

-This method is good if you want to download from "develop" branch, to do so, use the `branch` button here on this site and switch to develop branch, next use `Code` button and either clone or download zip.
+This method is good if you want to download from "develop" branch, to do so, use the `branch` button here on this site and switch to develop branch, next use `Code` button and choose option to either clone or download zip file .

 [Table of Contents](#table-of-contents)